mrRosset/Symbian-Archive/SDKs-Plugins.md

 ### Individual Plug-Ins & Extensions

 Some of them have additional dependencies, check the readme / pdf file.
-(Sometimes located in a subfolder)

 | Description                                           | Release date  | Download |
 |-------------------------------------------------------|--------------:|----------|